kierenh/vue-dark-chocolate/README.md

 If you landed here you probably already have truffle, but just in case:
 `npm install -g truffle`

-To initialize a project with this example, run `truffle init vue-dark-chocolate` inside an empty directory.
+To initialize a project with this example, run `truffle unbox kierenh/vue-dark-chocolate` inside an empty directory.

 The Ethereum test server
 `npm install -g ethereumjs-testrpc`